A few Reminders:

 Boat launches are open.
 This includes Curry Park and Muldoon.
 Please maintain physical distancing protocols both on and off the water.

-Docks are in use at Anniversary Park, Curry Park, and Rotary Park.
+Docks have been removed at Anniversary Park, Curry Park, and Rotary Park (water access still available).

-Ferguson Dog Park has reopened.
+Ferguson Dog Park is open.
 Please follow the new guidelines during COVID-19.

 - Dog owners should maintain physical distancing and not cluster to socialize.